brendantang/naiveconcat/README.md

 - [x] `define` binds word definitions in the scope of a surrounding quotation
 - [x] flow control with `then`
 - [ ] should `apply` be implicit? separate out `define` and `let`?
-- [ ] import definitions from files
+- [x] import definitions from files
 - [ ] "standard library" — iteration especially
 - [ ] tail call optimization would be nice, no idea how difficult to build

 Status:
 - 2021-07-24 - Quotations are closures—words you define inside a quotation are local to that quotation.
 Comment out to end of line with `--`.
+Import statements at the beginning of a file.
   ```
+  import (
+    prelude.naiveconcat
+  )

+  > {3} {200} true if apply -- "if" is imported from prelude
+  [3]

-  > 3 "x" define
+  > "x" define
   []

   > x  -- global definition for x is 3.